EnterpriseDB/repmgr/README.md

 Note that this command will not stop the server itself or remove it from the replication cluster.

-If the standby is not running, the standby record must be manually removed from the `repl_nodes` table with e.g.:
+If the standby is not running, the command can be executed on another node by providing the id of the node to be unregistered using the command line parameter `--node`, e.g. executing the following command on the master server will unregister the standby with id 3:

-    DELETE FROM repmgr_test.repl_nodes WHERE id = 3;

-Adjust schema and node ID accordingly.
-A future `repmgr` release will make it possible to unregister failed standbys.
+    repmgr standby unregister -f /etc/repmgr.conf --node=3

 Automatic failover with `repmgrd`